Viir/bots/guide/how-to-run-a-bot.md

 botlab  describe  https://github.com/Viir/bots/tree/e1eac00ab6a818e722fd64d552a2615d78f9628b/implement/templates/remember-bot-settings
 ```

-The `describe` command works with any program source that is supported by the `run` command.
+The `describe` command works with any program source that is supported by the `play` command.

 The information you get this way includes the description given by the author of the bot.
 This description often contains a guide on how to use the bot.